Nancypatel1103/ComplianceClient/Radio_Accounting/Radio_Accounting.md

    - **Radius accounting**:- Select Radius accounting.
 For **Example:-Active**.
    - **Radius accounting port***:- Radius accounting port will be selected by default, if not then enter. **For Example:- 1813**.
    - **key**- Enter the key.
    - **Config type**:- Select config type.
-It has two types, bridge, and router, you can choose any of them, I have selected bridge.
+It has two types, bridge, and router, you can choose any of them, you can set the config type as route and bridge.
+I have selected a bridge.

    ![image-4](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/6d1cf1ae-60a7-4086-88ce-3c9e969786cf)